When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tips for Introducing the Bottle Icon

-But there are some tips to make it easier and increase your chances for success.
+Follow these tips to increase your chances of success.

-1. Let Your Partner Feed Your Baby from the Bottle for the First Time
+1. Let Your Partner Handle the First Feed

 2. Watch the Position